 Most agent frameworks punt on this.
 The agent gets credentials, makes calls, and if something goes wrong, you find out on your bank statement.
 Policy enforcement, if it exists at all, lives inside the agent's own code — which means the agent is trusted to enforce its own constraints.

+That's like giving an employee the company credit card and asking them to self-report if they overspend.
 At Ovra, policy enforcement happens at the infrastructure level.
 The agent can't bypass it because it never touches the actual payment credential.
-Here's how the system works, end to end.

 Intent → Policy Check → Grant → Issue → Redeem → Settle